philcifone/homelab/proxmox-homelab.md

 ## Backups

-- up to 15 daily,weekly, monthly, and yearly snapshots of all containers at 0300; 1530 to smb-magellan
+- up to 15 daily, weekly, monthly, and yearly snapshots of all containers at 0300; 1530 to smb-magellan
 - snapshots of all containers at 1500 to local

 **cronjobs**